SyntechSoftware/odoo_timesheets_from_redmine/README.md

 # Odoo module for connection with redmine and sync projects, issues, time entries form redmine and pooulate it in odoo

-Odoo modules to connect with Redmine (http://redmine.org)
+Odoo modules to connect with Redmine (http://redmine.org) based on python package (https://python-redmine.com/)

 Installation
 ----------------------